 The programme has four elements:

-The Leopoldina Postdoc Scholarship is awarded to outstanding postdoctoral scientists in Germany, Austria and Switzerland.
-It is aimed at up-and-coming young scientists from Germany, Austria and Switzerland who have already begun conducting independent research in natural science or medicine.
-Those awarded the scholarship are given the opportunity to carry out a postdoctoral research project at a renowned research institute, usually abroad.
+The target group for the programme is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
+Individuals who were granted a research project are given the opportunity to carry it out at a renowned research institute, usually abroad, and receive a postdoctoral fellowship for it.
 Austrian and Swiss scholarship recipients may only conduct their funded projects in Germany.